polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/acquire-a-testnet-slot.md

 ### Submitting a slot request

 The Rococo runtime requires `sudo` access to assign slots.
-For example, the Rococo runtime specifies that the account used to assign slots Cmust have root level permissions:
+For example, the Rococo runtime specifies that the account used to assign slots must have root level permissions:

 ```text
 AssignSlotOrigin = EnsureRoot<Self::AccountId>;